General Terms and Conditions of EXITROOM GmbH

 EXITROOM GmbH, Gerlachstrasse 39, 14480 Potsdam

 represented by the managing director, Mr. Alexander Pevzner (Dipl.-Kfm.)

 Registered at the local court Potsdam HRB 24294 P

 2. general provisions for the service

-2.1 EXITROOM UG (haftungsbeschränkt), hereinafter referred to as the Organiser, operates Live-Escape Rooms, which are carried out in rooms or room systems.
+2.1 EXITROOM GmbH, hereinafter referred to as the Organizer, operates Live-Escape Rooms, which are carried out in rooms or room systems.
 The goal of the events is to solve the puzzles within a certain time and thus to escape the room.

 2.2 The validity of these terms and conditions extends to all civil law relationships in connection with the Live-Escape Rooms.